t-asano/tinyviewplus/README_en.md

 /v1/camera/{id}/label {label}

 - Parameters
 	- id ...
-Numbers from 1 to 3
+Number from 1 to 4
 	- label ...
 Any string (such as pilot name)
 - [Example] Set the label of camera 2 to "Whooper 2"
 	- /v1/camera/2/label "Whooper 2"